Virgin Plus: Retail presence

 Since its inception, Virgin Plus has its own dedicated retail kiosks.
 Such booths are usually located in the middle of a mall hall, but can sometimes be found in its own corner or built as a mini-store.

-Virgin Plus products cannot be purchased at Bell corporate stores, and vice versa.
-The two brands remain separate, despite sharing a common owner.

 On June 10, 2011, Virgin Group chairman Richard Branson and Glee star Cory Monteith celebrated the opening of Virgin Mobile Canada's first street-front store, located in Montreal, Quebec.
 A few days later, on June 17, a second Virgin store was built inside the MuchMusic headquarters in Toronto, Ontario.
 This store is called "Virgin Mobile at Much".
 The third retail store was opened in Halifax, Nova Scotia.

 Starting Q3 2012, select Virgin Mobile Canada retail locations became what are known as 'Service Lounges', A Service Lounge offers live, in person Warranty Support and can accept broken devices eligible for repair under the Virgin Mobile Standard Warranty Program in addition to issuing 'Loaner Devices'.
 In Q4 2012, Virgin Mobile Canada also started offering an extended warranty program called 'Virgin Smart Care' (VSC).
 As of October 2018, there are three tiers of VSC: Plus $6/month (mobile phones & select smartphones), Premium $9/month (mobile phones, select smartphones & tablets), Premium $12/month (premium select smartphones & tablets).